mljs/ml/CONTRIBUTING.md

 ## Commit Guidelines

-The rules are based in the [AngularJS commit guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit).
+The rules are based on the [AngularJS commit guidelines](https://github.com/angular/angular.js/blob/master/CONTRIBUTING.md#commit).
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.

 ### Commit Message Format
 Each commit message consists of a **header**, a **body** and a **footer**.
 The header has a special